FRRouting/frr/doc/user/installation.rst

    Build with configuration rollback support.
 Requires SQLite3.

+.. option:: --enable-confd=<dir>

+   Build the ConfD northbound plugin.
+Look for the libconfd libs and headers in `dir`.

 You may specify any combination of the above options to the configure script.
 By default, the executables are placed in :file:`/usr/local/sbin` and the configuration files in :file:`/usr/local/etc`.
 The :file:`/usr/local/`